Large Transverse Thermoelectric Effect in Weyl Semimetal TaIrTe$_4$ Engineered for Photodetection

 \subsection{Photocurrent response in the infrared}

 We next investigated whether the LWIR photocurrent in TaIrTe$_4$ originates from the photothermal mechanisms (PTE) or from nonlinear optical effects (BPVE).
-To distinguish between these mechanisms, we probed the off-axis crystal edge of device A (Fig.~\ref{fig:IR-results}A), where the photocurrent is expected to arise purely from PTE.
+To distinguish between these mechanisms, we probed the off-axis crystal edge of device A (Figure~\ref{fig:IR-results}A), where the photocurrent is expected to arise purely from PTE.
 This location avoids the electrode interfaces, where plasmonic enhancement from the Au contacts can also contribute to the photoresponse.

 In the LWIR spectral region, the optical response of thin TaIrTe$_4$ flakes (10–100s~\si{\nano\meter}) depends strongly on wavelength, polarization, and flake thickness.
-This behavior arises from the highly anisotropic in-plane permittivity: along the a-axis, TaIrTe$_4$ is metallic and lossy ($\text{Re}[\varepsilon_a] < 0$, large $\text{Im}[\varepsilon_a]$), while along the b-axis it is dielectric ($\text{Re}[\varepsilon_b] > 0$, smaller $\text{Im}[\varepsilon_b]$) (Suppl.
-Fig.~\ref{fig:dielectric-func})~\cite{shao_nonlinear_2021}.
-For the case of device A (thickness $t=130$~\si{\nano\meter}), we calculated the polarization dependent E-field intensity and absorption ($Abs$) via rigorous coupled-wave analysis (RCWA), finding that $Abs(E\parallel b)>Abs(E\parallel a)$ in the LWIR, Fig~\ref{fig:IR-results}B-D.
+This behavior arises from the highly anisotropic in-plane permittivity: along the a-axis, TaIrTe$_4$ is metallic and lossy ($\text{Re}[\varepsilon_a] < 0$, large $\text{Im}[\varepsilon_a]$), while along the b-axis it is dielectric ($\text{Re}[\varepsilon_b] > 0$, smaller $\text{Im}[\varepsilon_b]$) (Figure~\ref{fig:dielectric-func})~\cite{shao_NonlinearNanoelectrodynamicsWeyl_2021}.
+For the case of device A (thickness $t=130$~\si{\nano\meter}), we calculated the polarization dependent E-field intensity and absorption ($Abs$) in the flake via rigorous coupled-wave analysis (RCWA), finding that $Abs(E\parallel b)>Abs(E\parallel a)$ in the LWIR, Fig~\ref{fig:IR-results}B-D. The absorption peak near 9~\si{\micro\meter} for $E\parallel b$ is due to the resonant phonon vibration modes of SiO$_2$ between 9-9.5~\si{\micro\meter}~\cite{kitamura_OpticalConstantsSilica_2007}.
+This is not present for $E\parallel a$ because the material is highly metallic for that polarization state and light does not penetrate to the SiO$_2$ layer.

 To predict the expected PTE photocurrent, we calculated the temperature rise over ambient ($\Delta T(x,y)$) and thermal gradient ($\nabla T(x,y)$) in device A when the laser is focused near a crystal edge 45\si{\degree} to the a-axis.
 We solved the 2D heat equation, treating the laser spot as a Gaussian heat source and accounting for the insulating crystal edge-air boundary.
 In Figure ~\ref{fig:IR-results}F we show the case of $\lambda=11$~\si{\micro\meter}.
 Both $\Delta T$ and $\nabla T$ are larger for the chase of $E\parallel b$.
-Indeed, the calculated trend of $\nabla T$ as a function of laser wavelength (Fig.~\ref{fig:IR-results}G) predicts that $\nabla T(E\parallel b) > \nabla T(E\parallel a)$ across the LWIR spectral region, thus predicting the same trend for $|I^{edge}_a|/|I^{edge}_b|$.
+Indeed, the calculated trend of $\nabla T$ as a function of laser wavelength (Figure~\ref{fig:IR-results}G) predicts that $\nabla T(E\parallel b) > \nabla T(E\parallel a)$ across the LWIR spectral region, thus predicting the same trend for $|I^{edge}_a|/|I^{edge}_b|$.